Step 1: Choose a licence category that fits the work you have been doing or are being trained to do.

-Read through the competence assessment checklist (CAC) to see which criteria you can already show that you meet, and which you may need additional training or experience to meet.
+Step 2: Read through the licence's competence assessment checklist (CAC) to see which criteria you can already show that you meet, and which you may need additional training or experience for.

-Prepare your logbook: This will contain evidence of your work experience, training, mentoring and qualifications and will be used during your assessments.
-If you don’t have a logbook yet you can order a logbook folder from IRSE.
-If you haven’t had a logbook before, you may find most of the evidence you need is included on your CV or in your workplace personnel record.
-Speak to your manager or HR department if you’re not sure where to get this.
+Step 3: Prepare your logbook.
+Make sure it contains evidence of your work experience, training, mentoring and qualifications, as it will be used during your assessments.
+You may find most of the evidence you need is included on your CV or in your workplace personnel record.
+If you don’t have a logbook, you can order a logbook folder from IRSE.

-Find an assessing agency.: If your employer is an approved IRSE assessing agency, they will probably do your assessments for you.
-If not, you will need to choose an assessing agency that covers the licence category you wish to apply for from our list of approved assessing agencies.
+Step 4: Find an assessing agency.: If your employer is an approved IRSE assessing agency, they can do your assessments for you.
+If not, you will need to choose an agency that assesses the licence category you wish to apply for from our list of approved assessing agencies.
 The assessing agency may charge for their services and will tell you how much your assessment will cost before you start.

-On the CAC, complete the personal statement on each page showing how you meet the criteria.
+Step 5: Complete the personal statement on the CAC.
+Make sure this is done on each page showing how you meet the criteria.
 You should:

-Your assessing agency will arrange a competence assessment.
-An assessor will meet with you to discuss all the evidence gathered in your logbook and from the workplace assessment.
+Competence assessment: Your assessing agency will arrange a competence assessment.
+An assessor will meet with you to discuss your logbook and the workplace assessment.

 They will ask questions about:

-They will write up their assessment against each criteria on the CAC, and complete an overall statement.
+They will write up their assessment against the criteria on the CAC, and complete an overall statement.

-Complete the application form and send it to IRSE Licensing together with the completed CAC, the relevant logbook pages, and any additional supporting evidence.
+Complete the application form.
+The assessing agency will send it to IRSE Licensing together with the completed CAC, the relevant logbook pages, and any additional supporting evidence.
 You will find a list of what’s required on the application form, and your assessing agency will help you put this together.